adamjthompson/Gaming-Status/readme.md

 1. Go to **Settings** ➔ **Devices & Services** in Home Assistant.
 2. Click **+ Add Integration**.
 3. Search for **Gaming Status** and select it.
-4. The integration will instantly read your `profiles.json` file and generate the master tracking sensors for your dashboard!
+4. The integration will instantly read your `profiles.json` file and generate the master tracking sensors for your dashboard.
 5. Look for the new master sensors named `sensor.XXXXXXXX.gaming_status`.
 Additionally, individual platform sensors will be created ending in `_playstation`, `_steam`, `_xbox`, and `_custom`, where applicable.

 ## 📉 Database Optimization (Highly Recommended)